 Our board oversees our risk management processes directly and through its committees.
 Our management is responsible for risk management on a day-to-day basis.
 The role of our board and its committees is to oversee the risk management activities of management.
 They fulfill this duty by discussing with management the policies and practices utilized by management in assessing and managing risks and providing input on those policies and practices.
-In general, our board oversees risk management activities relating to business strategy, acquisitions, capital raising and allocation, organizational structure and certain operational risks; our audit committee oversees risk management activities related to financial controls and legal and compliance risks; our nominating and corporate governance committee oversees risk management activities relating to board composition and management succession planning; and our compensation committee oversees risk management activities relating to board composition and management succession planning; and our compensation committee oversees risk management activities relating to board composition and management succession planning; and our compensation committee oversees risk management activities relating to our compensation policies and practices.
+In general, our board oversees risk management activities relating to business strategy, acquisitions, capital raising and allocation, organizational structure and certain operational risks; our audit committee oversees risk management activities related to financial controls and legal and compliance risks; our nominating and corporate governance committee oversees risk management activities relating to board composition and management succession planning; and our compensation committee oversees risk management activities relating to our compensation policies and practices.
 Each committee reports to the full board on a regular basis, including reports with respect to the committee's risk oversight activities as appropriate.
 In addition, since risk issues often overlap, committees from time to time request that the full board discuss particular risks.